Uro - Oncology

 A urological oncologist is a qualified and trained surgeon who provides urology cancer treatment.
 When a patient has urological cancer, then generally surgery is the first treatment suggested.
 This is particularly true during the early stages of cancer.
 As cancer progresses, surgery is used along with other techniques like chemotherapy, radiotherapy, and immunotherapy.

+Narayana Health is one of the best hospitals for cancer treatment in India.
 Narayana Health has revolutionized the effective treatment of localized urological cancers with limited side effects.
 The multi-disciplinary team in the department of Uro- Oncology offers compassionate care for those diagnosed with

 - Adrenal Cancer